jborden23/StringClassifier/repository/StringClassifier.package/StringClassifier.class/README.md

     Instance Variables
 	changeValuesToMatches:		<Collection of single argument blocks, value is a percent>

-    The #addChangeValuesToMatch: blocks should grade the string for how close to a match it is, should return a positive number (0.0 to 1.0, but any positive number would work)
+    The #addChangeValuesToMatch: blocks should grade the string for how close to a match it is, should return a positive number (0.0 to 1.0, but any positive number would work).

+This is rather crude, better ML is on https://agileartificialintelligence.github.io